 $ export TAU_MAKEFILE=/home/balay/soft/linux64/tau-2.20.3/x86_64/lib/Makefile.tau-mpi-pdt $ ./configure CC=/home/balay/soft/linux64/tau-2.20.3/x86_64/bin/tau_cc.sh --with-fc=0 PETSC_ARCH=arch-tau

 PETSc is able to take adavantage of GPU’s and certain accelerator libraries, however some require additional

 On Linux - make sure you have compatible NVIDIA driver installed.

-On Windows - Use either Cygwin or WSL the latter of which is entirely untested right now.
-If you have experience with WSL and/or have successfully built PETSc on windows for use with CUDA we welcome your input at email@example.com.
+On Microsoft Windows - Use either Cygwin or WSL the latter of which is entirely untested right now.
+If you have experience with WSL and/or have successfully built PETSc on Microsoft Windows for use with CUDA we welcome your input at email@example.com.
 See the bug-reporting documentation for more details.

 In most cases you need only pass the configure option